MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/secure.md

 ---
 title: Secure AI - Recommendations to Secure AI
-description: Learn how to secure AI with comprehensive recommendations that focus on confidentiality, integrity, and availability.
+description: Learn how to secure AI by using comprehensive recommendations that focus on confidentiality, integrity, and availability.
 Learn best practices for AI security. ms.author: ssumner
 author: stephen-sumner
 ms.date: 11/01/2024